tedelm/MRTEEL/WemosD1MiniAntennaHack.md

-Create your DIY Antenna from a small wire, cut to 29.4mm and expose 1-2mm wire at both ends and pre tin them.
+Create your DIY Antenna from a small wire, cut to 29.4mm (20-31mm should be optimal for 1/4 wavelenght) and expose 1-2mm wire at both ends and pre tin them.
 <img src="https://github.com/tedelm/MRTEEL/blob/master/IMG/29_4mmWire.jpg" width="600"/>

 Cut the PCB antenna at the red marking on the picture with a x-acto knife or scalpel